VoLKyyyOG/COMP30024/Chexers/Part B/README.md

 # Guide to Part B Folders

+## Notes to self (Callum)
+TODO:
+1. Finalise alphabeta
+2. Implement N-Player MC
+3. Streamline Algorithm Storage to work with states, and then with nodes
+  - Eventual idea: want some data to remain, store this as a node bundle

 ## Motivations
 Since we wanted to test many different games before we attack Chexers, and with many different algorithms, we wanted a code structure that: